Fontevraud Abbey: Home of powerful women of France

 It was also distinctive in its organisation, divided into four priories that housed monks, nuns, lay brethren and lepers, all ruled over by a powerful abbess.
 The Abbey’s architecture was designed to host a mixed community, with the Great Monastery built for nuns, Sainte-Marie-Madeleine for women seeking to withdraw from the world, Saint-Lazare for the sick and Saint-Jean-de-l’Habit for monks.

-What is the difference between an Abbey and a Monastery?
+What is the difference between a Monastery and an Abbey

 Abbeys and monasteries are both religious establishments.
 A monastery is a cluster of buildings that house religious folk, either men or women, monks or nuns who have decided to remove themselves from the world to a life of contemplation and prayer.
 The abbey is a bigger community of either monks or nuns.
 If it houses monks, the abbey is usually led by an abbot or in the case of a women’s establishment then it is led by an abbess.